city_hall

 Last updated:

-Housing Policy Development and Research
+Policy Development and Research

-• developing programs and policy
+• developing and evaluating housing policies.

 Inclusionary Zoning

-Boston’s Inclusionary Zoning (IZ), first established in 2000 as the Inclusionary Development Policy and then updated and incorporated into the Zoning Code effective 2024, requires market-rate housing developments with seven or more units to support the creation of income-restricted housing, ranging from 15% to 17% of units, on site or else at a location near their building, plus 3% of units for voucher holders in large rental projects only.
+Boston’s Inclusionary Zoning (IZ), first established in 2000 as the Inclusionary Development Policy and then updated and incorporated into the Zoning Code effective as of October of 2024, requires market-rate housing developments with 7 or more units to support the creation of income-restricted housing, ranging from 15% to 17% of units, on site or else at a location near their building, plus 3% of units for voucher holders in large rental projects only.
 In some cases, developers may contribute to the Inclusionary Development Policy Fund in lieu of building income-restricted units.
 These funds are used by the City of Boston Mayors’ Office of Housing (MOH) to fund the creation of affordable/income-restricted housing across Boston.

 Learn more about Inclusionary Zoning at the link below.